-Our vision is to see a far-from-scenic route along the Napa Valley Vine Trail and the Napa Valley Wine Train tracks pulse with new energy, awe-inspiring sights, thriving businesses and meaningful dialogue through investment in and stewardship of a dedicated public art district in The City of Napa.
-We believe that when art becomes part of the fabric of a community, every citizen has the opportunity to see new possibilities and create a better future for all.
+Our vision is to see a two mile stretch through downtown Napa pulse with new energy and awe-inspiring sights that spark meaningful dialogue.
+Through investment in and stewardship of a dedicated public art district in the City of Napa, RAD Napa can achieve this vision.
+We believe that when art becomes part of the fabric of a community, every citizen has the opportunity to see new possibilities and create a better future for everyone.

 WHERE WE’VE BEEN + WHERE WE’RE GOING